lunamgulec/DSCI320_Global-Earthquakes_project-teama/README.md

 - Luna Gulec: 4th year BCom student specializing in BTM (Business Technology Management) with a minor in Data Science.
 I am interested in global datasets, primarily being able to spot different geographic trends.
 - Ericson Ho: 4th year BCS student.
 I am interested in analyzing and visualizing geographic and weather data to understand environmental patterns and inform real-world decision-making.
-- Logan Wu: 4th year BSc Student specializing in Statistics.
+- Logan Wu: 4th year BSc Student specialising in Statistics.
+I am interested in exploring any data relations and data insights.
 - Athena Wong: 4th year BCom student specializing in BTM (Business Technology Management) with a minor in Data Science.
 I am interested in exploring any datasets.